Are You Looking for a LifeLock Alternative?

 Every Aura plan includes access to a robust suite of tools, including:

 - Three-bureau credit monitoring with 250x faster fraud alerts.
-Unlike competitors, Aura has direct connections with all three of the major credit bureaus, which means you’ll get alerted to fraud up to 250x faster.
+Unlike competitors, Aura has direct connections with all three of the major credit bureaus, which means you’ll get alerted to fraud up to 250x faster3.

 - Parental controls and family identity theft protection.
 Aura keeps your entire family safe by monitoring the SSNs and credit files of your children and elderly family members, and offers parental controls to protect your kids from online threats and predators.